QuentinRa/blog.quentinra.dev/maths/optimization/co/polygon.md

 [Go back](..)

-It's most likely the easiest method, but it won't works if you got more than 2 parameters.
-Rewrite all of your constraints to you have constraints like this
+It's most likely the easiest method, but it won't work if you got more than 2 parameters.
+Rewrite all of your constraints to have constraints like these

 <p>
 \[